jessxwu/jessxwu.github.io/src/content/blog/2024-08-10-lessons-from-a-bruised-pear.md

     alt: A bruised pear

 ---
-As a child, grocery shopping was often a tedious exercise.
+Grocery shopping was often a tedious exercise when I was a kid.

-Our trips stretched for what seemed like hours.
-My mother was indecisive, painstakingly perusing the aisles for secret bargains and rare imported treats that reminded her of home.
+That's not to say I didn't relish those visits.
+They were the best.
+Our trips often stretched for what seemed like hours.
+My mother was indecisive, painstakingly perusing the aisles for bargains and imported treats from home.

 I’d find ways to keep myself busy.
 I exhausted all the possible utilities and pleasures of the shopping cart, experimenting with every imaginable seating arrangement.
-Often, I would lose myself in tasty daydreams, making elaborate wishlists of snacks and nibbles that I wanted to try (a habit I still practice).
+More often, I would lose myself in tasty daydreams, making elaborate wishlists of snacks and nibbles that I wanted to try (a habit I still practice).

 Another point of interest was the produce section.
 Adults were always strumming their fingers on the soft flesh of a ripe plum, or crading melons like newborn babies.
 I intently studied my mom while she tapped fruits as if to coax out some hidden melody.
-I mimicked her actions, but with little comprehension.
+I would copy her actions, but with little comprehension.
 To me, this fruit-whispering seemed like peak adulthood – an elusive skill I'd someday unlock.

 It is rarer now for us to shop together.
-As lockdown restrictions were easing, I accompanied her to our local T&T Supermarket (a large Chinese grocery chain).
+As lockdown restrictions were easing, I remember a time where I accompanied her to our local T&T Supermarket (a large Chinese grocery chain).
 These occasions feel much more special (exciting even!), particularly when they were seemingly outlawed for the last several months.

 <img src="/bruised-pear.png" alt="A bruised pear" style="border-radius: 10px;">